What is the difference between concierge medicine and direct primary care?

 Direct primary care and concierge medicine both offer a closer billing relationship between patients and physicians, where patients pay directly for their care rather than the medical practice billing insurance companies.
 Primary care physicians that switch to concierge medicine can reduce administrative overheads and improve patient relations making this an increasingly popular form of practice management.

 When patients pay for concierge medicine, they can get better access to their family physician, both in terms of waiting times and the length of appointments.
 Patients can also take a more preventative approach to their health and total wellness, as the direct and concierge care model can use more integrative medicine.

 Both the direct primary care model and concierge care require patients to pay a monthly fee like a retainer or membership fee that then allows them access to the physician’s practice and the ability to build a personal relationship and personalized health plan with their doctor.
 Many consider concierge medicine and direct primary care practices so appealing simply because of this more personal doctor-patient relationship which is much more similar to family practices of the past than many practices today.

 Whether you are looking for family medicine, internal medicine, geriatric medicine, travel medicine, or mental health medicine, taking a more personalized and integrative approach has many benefits.
 But how do you choose between direct primary care and concierge medicine doctor in Orange County?

 Direct Care vs. Concierge Medicine

-One of the key factors in the concierge medicine vs. direct primary care (DPC) decision is whether or not the agreement you enter relies solely on membership fees and direct payments or whether your provider bills insurance companies for certain treatments and procedures.
+One of the key factors in the concierge medicine vs. direct primary care (DPC) decision is whether or not the agreement you enter relies solely on membership fees and direct payments or whether your provider bills insurance companies for specific treatments and procedures.

 RELATED: Is concierge medicine legal?

-Another benefit of this model is that the affordable care act accepts it as a valid alternative to medical insurance so you won’t be penalized for being uninsured.
+Another benefit of this model is that the affordable care act accepts it as a valid alternative to medical insurance, so you won’t be penalized for being uninsured.